Water scarcity in Iran

-Water scarcity in Iran is caused by high climatic variability, uneven distribution of water, over exploitation of available water resources, and prioritization of economic development.
-Water scarcity in Iran is further exacerbated by climate change.
+In Iran, water scarcity is caused by high climatic variability, uneven distribution of water, over exploitation of available water resources, and prioritization of economic development.
+It is further exacerbated by climate change.

 Iran suffers from ground water depletion.
 From 2002 to 2017, the nationwide groundwater recharge declined by around −3.8 mm/yr.

 According to Saemian et al. (2022) Iran lost about 211 ± 34 km3 of its total water storage (> twice Iran's annual water consumption) within the 2003–2019 period.

 Water scarcity can be a result of two mechanisms: physical (absolute) water scarcity and economic water scarcity, where physical water scarcity is a result of inadequate natural water resources to supply a region's demand, and economic water scarcity is a result of poor management of the sufficient available water resources.

 Rainfall is highly seasonal, which led to the government building dams to ensure a more consistent water supply.
 Despite this, water availability has declined since the 20th century whilst demand has increased.
 By the 2010s, authorities and the United Nations were describing it as a crisis and it contributed to protests in the country.

 According to a survey, the majority of Iranians blame the water crisis on mismanagement and inefficiency.